 Align stakeholder & customer values with product features & design processes.

-Once the goal is set, your workshop organizer should provide you with an agreed-upon list of artifacts, or deliverables, that the sessions will generate.
+Once the goal is set, your workshop organizer should provide you with an agreed-upon list of artifacts or deliverables that the sessions will generate.
 Here are the most common items that we deliver from workshops with our clients:

 Value-driven Pyramid, outlining stakeholder & customer values